MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-cpp-2019.md

 #### Quick Info improvements

 - The Quick Info tooltip now respects the semantic colorization of your editor.
-It also has a new **Search Online** link that will search for online docs to learn more about the hovered code construct.
+It also has a new **Search Online** link that will search online documentation for information about the hovered code construct.
 The link provided by Quick Info for red-squiggled code will search for the error online.
 That way you don't need to retype the message into your browser.
 For more information, see [Quick Info Improvements in Visual Studio 2019: Colorization and Search Online](https://devblogs.microsoft.com/cppblog/quick-info-improvements-in-visual-studio-2019-colorization-and-search-online/).

 #### General improvements